LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Overview-and-Structure.md

   * TODO: how to describe what the groups do with the studio?
 * Programming Assignments
   * Larger assignments for which students are given multiple weeks to complete
+* Time must also be allocated for announcements, pep talks, and wrap-up studio discussions as needed.

 # Tasks and Responsibilities
 Instructors and TAs are a crucial to the success of the students.
 These tasks help insure that everyone knows